goyalpramod/goyalpramod.github.io/_blogs/demysitifying_diffusion_models.markdown

 As $t$ becomes larger.
 And eventually when $T \to \infty$ (This means as $T$ approaches infinity, or just a really large number).
 The initial data sample $x_0$ loses its features and turns into an isotropic Gaussian Distribution.

-{explain equation 2 as well}
+Whilst eq 2 looks complex, it simply means.
+Given the original image $x_0$ all the values of $x_t$ from $t=1$ to $t=T$ are equal to, multiplication of the PDF from $t=1$ to $t=T$

-Let's talk about an interesting property - we can actually sample $x_t$ at any arbitrary time step.
+Let's talk about an interesting property - we can actually sample $x_t$ at any arbitrary time step (This is the "nice property").
 This means we don't need to go through the diffusion process step by step to get to a specific noise level.

 First, let's understand something fundamental about normal distributions.
 Any normal distribution can be represented in the following form: